gofynd/fdk-client-javascript/documentation/application/CONTENT.md

 ### getFaqs
-Fetches FAQs of an applicaiton
+Get a list of FAQs